 - Mainstream brands will thrive but craft breweries will struggle to compete

 - Non-alcoholic drinks and beverages with low alcohol content will still be in demand, especially for younger millennials and Gen Z who drink moderately.

-Trends may come and go and consumer behaviors will vary but the concept of eating healthy and drinking moderately will always be here to stay.
+Food trends may come and go and consumer behavior will vary but the concept of eating healthy and drinking moderately will always be here to stay.